b49-clouddevops/terraform-learning-repo/README.md

 ### attribute vs argument

-Arguement : Is the property that we give for the system to build Attrib
+Arguement : Is the property that we give for the system to build  [ AMI_ID ] Attribute : Is the property which we use once the system comesup  [ private_ip ]